theam/aday-ondemand-loop/docs/guide/content/user_guide/projects.md

 ### Project Folder Structure

-Each project has a dedicated location on the user space on the HPC filesystem with two main folders:
+Each project has a dedicated location on the user's space on the HPC filesystem with two main folders:

 #### Project Workspace Folder